Hong Kong Travelogue

 I sought out the tram (funicular railway) to The Peak (referring, I believe, to Victoria Peak, which overlooks all of Hong Kong Bay.
 For something as substantial as you'd expect a funicular railway to be, it was really quite difficult to find the station.
 I both consulted my map, and asked several people for directions, before finding it.

 The ride itself was well worth it and fun.
-Very steep, straight up the hillside, a hillside populated with high-rises, but eventually we were higher than them all (albeit the tops of the tallest were almost as high)!
+Very steep, straight up the hillside, a hillside populated with high-rises, but eventually we were higher than all of them (albeit the tops of the tallest were almost as high)!
 I was in the first of two cars, near the front, and so was able to see the steepness of the path lying ahead.
 The tram's terminus is not actually the summit of Victoria Peak, but an upscale shopping center with a variety of eateries, including one in the futuristic looking structure of the tram terminus station itself (the upper portion of which reminded me of the bowl of a radio telescope).

 The view was quite good, but the visibility quite poor (very hazy, somewhat foggy in appearance (although too breezy for there to be fog)), so I took no pictures.
 I may go back with good weather, and, if I do, I may try to find my way back down on foot.
 As it was, I took one of the public minibuses back down, which itself provided me some nice views.
-Most of the upper reaches of the hills are heavily treed (I might even say forested), and have a semi-tropical feel.
+Most of the upper reaches of the hills are heavily wooded (I might even say forested), and have a semi-tropical feel.
 Trees seemed to have thick primary branches (with not much in the way of secondary branching), some reaching out over the road in a very pleasing fashion, reminding me of full-scale bonzai shaped by an unseen hand.
-Bus, I'm thinking, may actually be just about the best way to see parts of the island, at least if one avoids rush hour.
+Going by bus, I'm thinking, may be just about the best way to see parts of the island, at least if one avoids rush hour.

 At The Peak shopping center, one shop had some impressive bone-carved, and even ivory, carvings in traditional style--figurines crossing rainbow bridges or on dragon boats, or sculptures of impressively sized and detailed feudalistic looking Oriental aristocracy (or so I imagined).
 I also was particularly taken with a substantial sized tableau of a half-dozen wild horses at full gallop, manes windswept, carved in a pale shade of jade.
 This was of substantial heft (although I didn't actually lift it) and maybe 16 inches in length.
 It was only $10,000HK, in the same price range as were the most impressive of the bone-carved art.